Prerequisites

 Update rack software

-Close wicket via Ctrl-C. Upload the software image zip file by executing the following command:
+First, upload the software image zip file to the target wicket with the following command:

 At any time, you can move up and down the list (via up/down/j/k) and press enter to see details about the step.
 The sleds will be rebooted automatically after update.
 Here is an example of the update step details: